grondag/renderosity/terms_of_art.md

 # Terms of Art

+The Fabric tool chain is host to rapidly-advancing rendering capabilities.
+However, the modular and community-driven nature of Fabric means there are many component.
+Here is a handy list.
+More information about each is below.

 * [Fabric Rendering API](#fabric-rendering-api): Defines standard rendering features available to Fabric mods.

 * [Indigo](#indigo): Default implementation of the Fabric Rendering API, ships with overall Fabric API.